-Example 7.31 Determining the Maximum Clock Frequency of an FSM
+Example 7.31Determining the maximum clock frequency of a FSM

-- CC7.7 What is the risk of running the clock above its maximum allowable frequency in a finite state machine? - A) The power consumption may drop below the recommended level. - B) The setup and hold specifications of the D-flip-flops may be violated, which may put the machine into an unwanted state. - C) The states may transition too quickly to be usable. - D) The crystal generating the clock may become unstable.
+- CC7.7 What is the risk of running the clock above its maximum allowable frequency in a finite state machine? - A) The power consumption may drop below the recommended level. - B) The setup and hold specifications of the D-Flip-Flops may be violated, which may put the machine into an unwanted state. - C) The states may transition too quickly to be usable. - D) The crystal generating the clock may become unstable.